SmingHub/Sming/samples/HttpServer_FirmwareUpload/README.rst

 selecting the corresponding ROM image in a Two-ROM configuration.
 The file format also supports state-of-the-art security features like a digital signature, encryption and downgrade protection.
 You are invited to play with
 them and observe their impact on code size.
-See also the :component:`OtaUpgrade` documentation for further advice on how to use the security features properly.
+See also the :library:`OtaUpgrade` documentation for further advice on how to use the security features properly.